 Though the photo below is a doll's tea party, it encapsulates in miniature all the small details the property manager must remain aware of, e.g., table leaves up or down; tablecloth fringe direction; hand placement; cups and saucers placement; chair arrangement; rug; flowerpot; etc.

-Also, anything that needs to be brought onstage by an actor must be in its assigned place for ease of grabbing on their entrance.
+Anything else that needs to be brought onstage by an actor must be in its assigned place for ease of grabbing on their entrance.
 For example, when we did the play, Brighton Beach Memoirs by Eugene O’Neill, one scene called for dinner to be served, and the dish was liver.
-Naturally, we weren’t going to have that around for obvious reasons, so they figured out that a dark colored jello, made extra thick, would do the trick nicely, and that had to be pre-plated for the “mother” to carry out.
+Naturally, we weren’t going to have that around for obvious reasons, so they figured out that a dark colored jello, made extra thick, would do the trick nicely, and that had to be pre-plated for the mother character to carry out.